What are Executive Functions?

 What is Executive Function Training?

-Given the central role of executive functioning in being able to reason and manage stress and emotion, researchers have conducted numerous studies, primarily with adults, to determine whether these executive functions can be improved through training.
+Given executive functioning provides us with the ability to reason, manage stress or emotion; researchers have conducted numerous studies, primarily on adults, to determine whether these executive functions can be improved through training.
 These studies have shown that executive functions can be improved through computer-based, video-game-like activities.
-Using these activities, people can improve their cognitive abilities which allowed them to better respond to their surroundings.
+Using these activities, people can improve their cognitive abilities which allows them to better interact with their surroundings.

 Cognitive remediation therapy (CRT) has been shown to be very effective in improving executive functioning.
-CRT can help patients learn to self-monitor their thoughts and feelings, and the social skills training inherent in CRT can help patients formulate appropriate responses in social situations.
+CRT can help patients learn to self-monitor their thoughts and feelings, and the social skill training present in CRT can help patients formulate appropriate responses when they find themselves in social settings